 Depth of Field

-A sharp symbol within a focused environment speaks to the entirety of the photograph.
+sharp symbol within a focused environment speaks to the entirety of the photo.
+We can also nest symbols within a

-Symbols nested within a softly focused background and/or foreground create a sense of intimacy.
+softly focused background or foreground.
+This creates a sense of intimacy.